Value Added Reseller Licence

 You must submit the Stage 1 Application Form to [email protected].

-In consideration of this application, LSSA will at all times act in good faith in relation to, and not discriminate against, applicants or Licensees either in favour of itself or other applicants or Licensees.
+In consideration of the Stage 1 Application, LSSA will at all times act in good faith in relation to, and not discriminate against, Applicants or existing VAR Licensees either in favour of itself or other Applicants or VAR Licensees.

-LSSA will then provide the Registrar-General with a copy of the application and their assessment of the application against the mandatory criteria.
+• provide the Registrar-General with a copy of the Stage 1 Application and its assessment of the Stage 1 Application against the Mandatory Criteria;

 If LSSA determines that the application does not meet the Mandatory Criteria it will notify the applicant in writing of the assessment findings and inform the applicant of the right to appeal the decision.